 3 credit hours.
-Pre-requisites: ENG 102 and COM 216 or equivalent.
+Pre-requisites: ENG 102 or COM 216.

 COM 450 - COMMUNICATION INTERNSHIP

 An internship is an individual, non-classroom, extended learning experience requiring 135 hours of practicum.
 It requires an on-site supervisor as well as a faculty member as project sponsor.
 An internship requires a daily log of activities (emphasizing impressions and reactions to the experience plus a brief description of the activity).
 Students are required to make a presentation and submit a final paper summarizing how goals were achieved and demonstrating the relationship of academic material to the work performed during the internship.